djgrant/nx-simple/README.md

 ### [nx-simple:package →](./src/executors/package/README.md)

 > Compiles, type checks, and packages TypeScript projects for publication to NPM, deployment as an app, or inclusion within another packagable project.

+## Comparison

+nx-simple aims to achieve the simplicity of a [package-based repo](https://nx.dev/concepts/integrated-vs-package-based), while retaining some of the power of an [integrated repo](https://nx.dev/concepts/integrated-vs-package-based).

+The main difference with [@nrwl/js](https://nx.dev/packages/js) is nx-simple's approach to module resolution.
+Packages built by nx-simple can be resolved by setting up NPM workspaces, rather than relying on upstream plugins.
+This simplifies interoperability – if a package exists in node_modules, every bundler, dev server, and test runner will be able to resolve it.

+Architecturally, this is enabled by providing two executors:

+- A [build executor](./src/executors/build/README.md) for compiling local packages (writes transpiled JavaScript to `{projectRoot}/dist`)
+- A [package executor](./src/executors/package/README.md) for creating external packages optimised for publishing and deployment (creates a new optimised package in `{workspaceRoot}/dist/{projectName}`)

+Additional differences:

+- **Configuration**. nx-simple opts to rely on user configuration, (`package.json`, `tsconfig.json` and `.swcrc`) to determine its behaviour.
+- **Local dependencies** e.g. a publishable package that imports another local package. nx-simple builds local dependencies in isolation and then copies them to dist/node_modules (see [approach](https://github.com/sveltejs/sapper/issues/551#issue-402728689)). @nrwl/js copies all the source files into a single location, compiles them together, and then updates the imports (see [source code](https://github.com/nrwl/nx/blob/master/packages/js/src/utils/inline.ts#L63-L91)).
+- **Generators**. nx-simple does not provide any generators at present.
+The focus is rather on transparently documenting all the configurations required to achieve a good DX.

 ## Compatibility